carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 Looking at the CWL script of the `fastqc` tool, it needs a fastq file as its input.
 So this workflow also needs a `File` for its inputs.
 To make this workflow interpretable for other researchers, self-explanatory and sensible variable names are used.
-In this case, `fastq` is used as the input name.
+In this case, `fastq` is used as the input name for the fastq file.

 > ## Input and output names
 > It is very important to give inputs and outputs a sensible name.
-Try to not use variable names like `inputA` or `inputB` because others might not understand what is meant by it.
+Try not to use variable names like `inputA` or `inputB` because others might not understand what is meant by it.
 {: .callout}

 The next part of the script is the `steps` field.